arju-vk/arju-vk/README.md

 ## <B> Full Stack Developer | AI Enthusiast </B>

-I'm a passionate full-stack developer with a keen interest in artificial intelligence and machine learning.
-I love building end-to-end applications that solve real-world problems and exploring how AI can make software smarter and more intuitive.
+I'm a passionate Full-Stack Developer with a strong interest in Artificial Intelligence and Machine Learning.
+I enjoy building end-to-end applications that solve real-world problems and exploring how AI can make software smarter, more efficient, and user-friendly.

 ###  What I'm About ⚡
 <div>